Need Letters First!

 This tool is an atbash decoder; it is also an atbash encoder, since the two are exactly identical.
 To use the atbash translator to translate a message (atbash encoder setting), paste your message into the text box and hit translate message.
 The result will appear below.
 To decipher the atbash cipher message, copy the text from the results box into the text box (which serves as the atbash encoder) and hit translate message.
 You should be looking at your original text.

 For a low-tech cipher, the atbash cipher is surprisingly effective.
-While it relies completely upon suprise (hint: don't use it to encode truly secret messages), most decoders mentally try the caesar cipher (fixed letter shift), which fails, and assume a mixed alphabet cipher.
+While it relies completely upon surprise (hint: don't use it to encode truly secret messages), most decoders mentally try the caesar cipher (fixed letter shift), which fails, and assume a mixed alphabet cipher.
 This is a much more complicated cipher to attack, even with a computer.
 So don't laugh at the atbash encoder and atbash decoder - they may be rustic, but they are certainly enough to confuse most of the people some of the time.
 Granted the task of an atbash decoder was harder before computer automation.

 We also have a Substitution Cipher Workbench which can encode and decode messages using more complicated monoalphabetic ciphers, a Caesar Cipher Decoder, and a decoder for Rot13 Encryption.